Dan Lauzon

-Daniel James Lauzon (born March 30, 1988) is a former American mixed martial artist who competed in the World Series of Fighting's Lightweight division, and has also formerly competed in the UFC and Affliction.
+Daniel James Lauzon (born March 30, 1988) is an American former mixed martial artist who competed in the World Series of Fighting's Lightweight division, and has also formerly competed in the UFC and Affliction.
 He is the younger brother of fellow MMA fighter Joe Lauzon.

 Mixed martial arts career

 Ultimate Fighting Championship

 Lauzon began training at the age of 14.
 He made his Ultimate Fighting Championship (UFC) debut at UFC 64: Unstoppable, losing to Spencer Fisher.
 At 18 years, seven months and 14 days old, Lauzon was the second youngest fighter ever to appear in the UFC.

 Lauzon is sponsored by TapouT and appeared in an episode of the television series TapouT.
 The TapouT crew followed Lauzon through the final preparations for his fight with Frank Latina.
 While filming, the crew expressed doubts about Lauzon's trainer and introduced him to crosstown rival trainer Mark DellaGrotte.
 After the episode aired, Lauzon's brother Joe criticized the episode and the TapouT crew's actions.